OXID-eSales/oxideshop-user-documentation/setup/shipping-methods/main-tab.rst

 ﻿Main tab
 ========

-The :guilabel:`Main` tab contains several settings for the shipping method.
-Shipping cost rules and countries can be assigned here.
+On the :guilabel:`Main` tab, configure the shipping method.

+Assign, for example, shipping rules and countries to the shipping method.
+Set a tracking URL so that the system can send a tracking link to your customer.

 .. image:: ../../media/screenshots/oxbade01.png
    :alt: Shipping methods - Main tab